Australian Embassy

 Driving Licence Information

-Why do Italians get to exchange their licenses in Australia?
+Why do Italians get to exchange their licences in Australia?

 What about reinstating the English test?

-The Italian Government has confirmed that the written exam is limited to the country’s official languages: Italian, French (in Val d’Aosta) and German (in Trentino Alto).
+The Italian Government has confirmed that the written exam is limited to the country’s official languages: Italian, French (in Val d’Aosta) and German (in Trentino-Alto Adige).

 What about other countries?